This week I was reminded of a lesson on the power of caring for one's self, from two incredibly beautiful women, who are both in their 60s

-I settled onto the comfy sofa in the waiting room of Toyota's service department.. as one hand rummaged through my backpack .. my eyes caught a glimpse of People Magazine.
-“Holy Smokes .. is that right??
+I settled onto the comfy sofa in the waiting room of Toyota's service department.
+As one hand rummaged through my backpack, my eyes caught a glimpse of People Magazine.
+“Oh my gosh, is that right??
 Christie Brinkley is 60!”

-As I neared the end of the my stories ..
-I grew ever more excited to share about a woman, I now get to call friend.
-In 2 short weeks she'll be 67 .. as beautiful on the outside as she is on the inside.
+As I neared the end of my stories, I grew ever more excited to share about a woman; I now get to call friend.
+In two short weeks, she'll be 67; as beautiful on the outside as she is on the inside.

-Her job is physical .. working outdoors in the elements rain or shine .. logging more steps on her fitbit than most will in their entire day.
-After work she comes to a rigorous exercise class before heading home to a life filled with kids .. grandkids .. friends .. and neighbors.
+Her job is physical, working outdoors in the elements rain or shine, and logging more steps on her Fitbit than most will in their entire day.
+After work, she comes to a rigorous exercise class before heading home to a life filled with kids, grandkids, friends, and neighbors.

-She's done it consistently for many .. many years .. never complaining .. everything done with a smile & a twinkle in her eye.
-If you asked her (I did) .. she feels like she's 25.
+She's done it consistently for many, many years; never complaining, everything done with a smile and a twinkle in her eye.
+If you asked her (I did), she feels like she's 25.

-I told her that night .. in front of everyone ..
-I hope I've helped her .. but at the same time she's done just as much for me.
-One day .. when I'm her age ..
-I want to follow in her footsteps.. a shining example to someone else .. the power of being kind to your body .. feeding it well .. staying in motion .. and never slowing down on the journey to be just a little better each & every day
+I told her that night, in front of everyone that I hope I've helped her, but at the same time, she's done just as much for me.
+One day, when I'm her age, I want to follow in her footsteps.
+A shining example to someone else of the power of being kind to your body, feeding it well, staying in motion, and never slowing down on the journey to be just a little better each and every day

-Over the we weekend cooked one of her favorites to give to her..
-Kik Alicha .. a classic Ethiopian dish Kathy brought (all the way from Minneapolis!) to January's food swap.
+Over the weekend we cooked one of her favorite meals to give to her.
+Kik Alicha, a classic Ethiopian dish Kathie brought (from Minneapolis!) to January's food swap.

-A simple stew .. inexpensive to make .. full of onions, garlic, and split peas.
-It's mild as well as savory .. creamy yet not oily .. a wonderful diversion from the spiciness that typically accompanies Ethiopian cuisine.
+It's a simple stew; inexpensive to make, full of onions, garlic, and split peas.
+It's mild as well as savory, creamy yet not oily, a wonderful diversion from the spiciness that typically accompanies Ethiopian cuisine.